Phases of Interacting Fibonacci Anyons on a Ladder at Half-Filling: Effective One-Dimensional Model: Strong Interaction Limit

 where $\phi = (1+\sqrt{5})/2$ denotes the golden ratio.
 The projector $\mathcal{P}^{i,i+1}_1$ acts on the Fibonacci anyons located in the $i$-th and $(i+1)$-th rung of the ladder and projects them onto their trivial fusion channel.
 The derivation of $\widetilde{\mathcal{H}}_{\text{eff}}$ is provided in App.~\ref{App:PT}.

 The contribution $\mathcal{H}_{\text{gc}}$ to $\widetilde{\mathcal{H}}_{\text{eff}}$ is known in the literature as ``golden chain''~\cite{GoldenChain, IntroFibAndGC} and was found to realize the tricritical Ising CFT~\cite{FRIEDAN198537, francesco2012conformal} with central charge $c=7/10$ for negative prefactors and the three-state Potts CFT~\cite{DOTSENKO198454, francesco2012conformal} with $c=4/5$ for positive prefactors.
 The second contribution, $\mathcal{H}_{\text{ring}}$, originates from exchanging three Fibonacci anyons in both a clockwise and counter-clockwise manner (cf. Fig.~\ref{fig:PerturbationTheory}\textbf{b} in App.~\ref{App:PT}) and features a two-site unit cell.
-This term, to the best of our knowledge, has not been studied in the literature yet.
-Note that $J_{\text{gc}}$ changes sign at $V/t\approx 3.77$, implying that both of the phases described by the golden chain Hamiltonian $\mathcal{H}_{\text{gc}}$ and additional, unknown phases originating from the interactions in $\mathcal{H}_{\text{ring}}$ may be realized by the effective Hamiltonian $\widetilde{\mathcal{H}}_{\text{eff}}$.
-This does however not mean that all the phases to be discussed below are actually exhibited by the original ladder Hamiltonian given in Eq.~\eqref{eq:HLadder} since some of them do not lie within the actual strong interaction limit.
+While this term has not been examined in the literature yet, its uniform counterpart (without the staggered phases) has been studied in Ref.~\cite{GoldenChainAndMG}.
+The connection between our effective Hamiltonian and the model considered in Ref.~\cite{GoldenChainAndMG} is addressed in more detail in App.~\ref{app:connection}.
+Note that $J_{\text{gc}}$ changes sign at $V/t\approx 3.77$, implying that both of the phases described by the golden chain Hamiltonian $\mathcal{H}_{\text{gc}}$ and additional, potentially unknown phases originating from the interactions in $\mathcal{H}_{\text{ring}}$ may be realized by the effective Hamiltonian $\widetilde{\mathcal{H}}_{\text{eff}}$.
+This does however not mean that all the phases to be discussed below are actually exhibited by the original ladder Hamiltonian given in Eq.~\eqref{eq:HLadder} since some of them may not lie within the actual strong interaction limit.

 For convenience, we rescale the effective Hamiltonian by $|J_{\text{ring}}|$ to obtain

 with $J_{\text{eff}} = J_{\text{gc}} / |J_{\text{ring}}|$, such that $J_{\text{eff}}$ can be used as tuning parameter between the different phases realized by the effective Hamiltonian.